nesl/IoCT-Testbed-Simulation/README.md

 Once the simulation is up and running, you can quickly check communication between any two devices.
 First, run the following command on an external device that listens to messages (assuming you send the file there)
 ```
-python external_recv.py
+python tests/simple_reply_test/external_recv.py --src_ip IP_ADDR --src_port DESIRED_PORT
 ```
 and run the following command on another device that sends messages
 ```
-python external_send.py --destination_address IP_ADDR
+python tests/simple_reply_test/external_send.py --dst_ip DEST_IP_ADDR --dst_port DESIRED_PORT --src_ip IP_ADDR
 ```
-where IP_ADDR is the physical address of the listening device.
-This should match the 'ipaddr' field in the config.json
+where IP_ADDR is the physical address of the current listening device.
+This should match the 'ipaddr' field in the config.json.
+DEST_IP_ADDR is the ip address of the other device using external_recv.
+DESIRED_PORT in both external_recv.py and external_send.py should match.

 ### Simple HTTP access